-After you have established that the database client software and RDBMS are communicating properly, the next step in isolating connection problems is to test the ODBC connection to the RDBMS databases.
+After you have established that the database client software and RDBMS are communicating properly (if applicable), the next step in isolating connection problems is to test the ODBC connection to the RDBMS databases.

-On Windows NT, Windows 2000, and Windows XP, use ODBC Administrator to test connections to the RDBMS databases.
-In UNIX, use the odbcconfig utility to verify ODBC configuration, manually inspect the ODBC configuration files using ivtestlib provided with Essbase Integration Services or by using Demoodbc (available from Hyperion Solutions Technical Support), or use third-party or RDBMS-provided utilities.
+On Windows systems, use ODBC Administrator to test connections to the RDBMS databases.
+In UNIX, use the odbcconfig utility to verify ODBC configuration.
+Manually inspect the ODBC configuration files using ivtestlib provided with Essbase Integration Services or by using DemoODBC (available from Hyperion Solutions Technical Support).
+You can also use third-party or RDBMS-provided utilities.